 Season the meat generously: before searing the meat, season it generously with salt/pepper/garlic powder/onion powder mix.
 This will give the meat much more flavor and not just in the juices.

 Sear, sear, sear: don’t skip this step!
-Searing the meat first adds even more flavor to the beef and it’s an important step in braising process, which starts with introducing blast of high heat to the meat.
+Searing the meat first adds even more flavor to the beef and it’s an important step in the braising process, which starts with introducing blast of high heat to the meat.

 Add wine: I highly recommend adding wine to pot roast.
-It doesn’t just add a whole new level of flavor, it also adds acidity, which helps to break down connective tissue in touch meats.
+It doesn’t just add a whole new level of flavor, it also adds acidity, which helps to break down the connective tissue in touch meats.
 (Other acidic additions include balsamic vinegar and tomato sauce/paste.)
 So unless you have prohibitive reasons for not using wine, I recommend that you add some.

 What vegetables to use: classic vegetables include onion, celery, carrots, and potatoes.
 You can also add some leek, mushrooms, green beans, butternut squash, and other types of dense winter squash.

-Cooking vegetables: there are two ways you can cook vegetables and that is with the meat or without the meat.
-In an Instant Pot, vegetables should be cooked at the end, after meat is done, because they only take a few minutes.
+Cooking vegetables: there are two ways you can cook vegetables and that is with meat or without meat.
+In an Instant Pot, vegetables should be cooked at the end, after the meat is done, because they only take a few minutes.
 If cooking a large piece of meat, vegetables may not fit.
 So take the cooked beef out but leave all the broth in the pot.
 Cook vegetables in the broth as instructed.
-For smaller piece of meat, you can add vegetables to the meat and cook together.
+For a smaller piece of meat, you can add vegetables to the meat and cook together.

-Using leftover broth/gravy: you’ve hears the saying that there is never too much gravy in the pot roast.
+Using leftover broth/gravy: you’ve heard the saying that there is never too much gravy in the pot roast.
 That is because you can always find more uses for leftover broth/gravy.
-Use it to dip sandwiches, or mix with some pasta as sauce.
+Use it to dip sandwiches, or mix with some pasta as a sauce.
 You can also use it on mashed potatoes with another meal.

 HOW TO MAKE POT ROAST IN A SLOW COOKER